-The Castle Mead Academy curriculum aims to give scholars access to the best that has been thought, said, written and created in every field of human endeavour, so that they are knowledgeable, critical and enriched.’
+‘The Castle Mead Academy curriculum aims to give scholars access to the best that has been thought, said, written and created in every field of human endeavour, so that they are knowledgeable, critical and enriched.’

 The curriculum model allows the special focus on the EBacc subjects, as always intended from the original bid for CMA.
 The intention is for as many scholars as possible to study the EBacc to GCSE.
-In KS3, relative extended learning time in the core subjects, as well as French and Art, allows a tight focus on these subjects and allows depth to the curriculum.
-The model in KS3 will change going forward, with the introduction Design and Technology and Drama in 2021/22 (when we move into the new building).
+Research has shown that studying the subjects included in the Ebacc provides young people with greater opportunities and increases the likelihood that they will stay on in full-time education.

 For information on the curriculum in each of our subjects, please see the pages at the bottom of this page.

 - GCSE Mathematics

 - GCSE Combined Science or Separate Sciences

 - GCSE French

 - GCSE Art & Design